Close your eyes and take yourself back to your teenage years.

-Students must then choose a red card from their hand that they feel fits the green card best.
-Then the judge decides which of everyone’s selected red cards is the best of the bunch.
-Green cards stand for points, and the one with the most points at the end is the winner.
+Students then choose a red card from their hand that they feel fits the green card best, and place it face-down on the table.
+Once everyone’s made a choice, the judge reads all the cards out loud and decides which is the best of the bunch.

 Level: Lower intermediate and up